The Ipcress File (film): Filming

 The Royal Albert Hall, where Harry Palmer follows Housemartin.

 Saltzman wanted The Ipcress File to be an ironic and downbeat alternative to the portrayal of espionage in Ian Fleming's novels about Bond and the film series which followed from them.
 He also wanted it to be more in the style of his previous realist films.
 The Ipcress File therefore became the first of the nominally rival Harry Palmer series and some aspects are reminiscent of film noir.
-In contrast to Bond's public school background and playboy lifestyle, Palmer is a working class Londoner who lives in a Notting Hill bedsit and has to put up with red tape and interdepartmental rivalries.
+In contrast to Bond's public school background and playboy lifestyle, Palmer is a working-class Londoner who lives in a Notting Hill bedsit and has to put up with red tape and interdepartmental rivalries.
 The action is set entirely in "a gritty, gloomy, decidedly non-swinging" London with humdrum locations, aside from the Royal Albert Hall.

 The film was made at Pinewood Studios with sets designed by the art directors Peter Murton and Ken Adam.
 The film was shot on location around London in the widescreen screen ratio using Techniscope.
-In this format, the normal 35mm film frame is split in half horizontally, with each frame now taking up only half of the perforations on the edges of the film stock (two, rather than usual four).
+In this format, the normal 35mm film frame is split in half horizontally, with each frame now taking up only half of the perforations on the edges of the film stock (two, rather than the usual four).
 The format was introduced by Technicolor Italia in 1963 and allowed for a greater depth of field as it was shot with lenses of shorter focal length than those used in the anamorphic widescreen processes.
-This allowed cinematographer Otto Heller to construct images in deep focus, shooting behind objects and allowing both the objects in the foreground and the action taking place in the background to be in focus.
-Many years later, in an interview for the DVD release, Caine revealed that Heller, a German Jew who'd only made it out of Nazi Germany as late as 1939, pretended throughout his career in Britain to read the light meter.
-Heller's instrument was found after he passed away to have been "dead forever"; he'd seen other cameramen using it and felt obliged to make believe he was using one too.
-But, Caine said, he was such a brilliant director of photography that he would light scenes "wonderfully" through only eye sight.
+This allowed cinematographer Otto Heller to construct images in deep focus, shooting from behind objects and allowing both the objects in the foreground and the action taking place in the background to be in focus.
+Many years later, in an interview for the DVD release, Caine revealed that Heller, a German Jew who'd only made it out of Nazi Germany as late as 1939, pretended throughout his career in Britain to read his light meter.
+Heller's instrument was found after he died to have been "dead forever"; he had seen other cameramen using one, and felt obliged to give the impression that he too was using one.
+However, Caine said, Heller was such a brilliant director of photography that he would light scenes "wonderfully" using only eyesight.